-The Board of Education recognizes the importance and value of student personal expression and recognizes that students do not "shed their constitutional rights to freedom of speech or expression at the schoolhouse gate" (see the Tinker v.
-Des Moines case).
+The Board of Education recognizes the importance and value of student personal expression and recognizes that students do not shed their first amendment right of free expression at the schoolhouse gate.
 As in broader American society, the Board also understands that there is a balancing of an individual's rights under the First Amendment with the rights of the community.
-Student personal expression in this context refers to student verbal and written communication using any medium (paper, e-mail, social media or website postings, etc.) including, but not limited to, poetry, prose, art, video and music composition that is intended to be shared with the broader school community, or other actions taken to express viewpoints such as demonstrating or protesting.
+Student personal expression in this context refers to student verbal and written communication using any medium (paper, e-mail; website postings, etc.) including, but not limited to, poetry, prose, art, video and music composition that is intended to be shared with the broader school community, or other actions taken to express viewpoints such as demonstrating or protesting.

-Although students generally retain their right to free expression in school, that right is not unfettered.
+Although students retain their right to free expression in school, that right is not unfettered.
 School officials may regulate expression as to time, place and manner.
-Students' expression which either is forecasted to cause or actually causes a substantial disruption and/or which materially interferes with school activities or rights of others is not constitutionally protected speech.
-Moreover, personal expression which involves threats or bullying/harassment of students and is directly connected to school or its activities is also not constitutionally protected speech.
+Students' expression which causes a substantial disruption or which materially interferes with school activities or rights of others or might reasonably lead the school administration to forecast substantial disruption of or material interference with school activities, is not constitutionally protected speech.